Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 It is commonly heard that ‘Chinese’ is the language of China.
 But this is a myth because ‘Chinese’ is an umbrella term for hundreds of languages and dialects spoken in China.

-The People’s Republic of China is home to many language families, which are subdivided into various categories of languages.
+The People’s Republic of China is home to many language families, which are further subdivided into various language groups.
 The number of languages also varies by region.

-For example, Sino-Tibetan covers a vast area of China with over 1.1 billion speakers.
+For example, Sino-Tibetan languages are spoken across a vast area of China, with over 1.1 billion speakers.

-This family has many broad language categories, like Mandarin, Yue, Wu, Jin, Min, Hakka, Huizhou, Ping, Gan, and Xiang.
+This family comprises many broad language categories, such as Mandarin, Yue, Wu, Jin, Min, Hakka, Huizhou, Ping, Gan, and Xiang.
 It is further subdivided into diverse languages and dialects.

-Due to sheer size in terms of area and population, there are enormous variations among them.
+Given their large area and population, there are substantial variations among them.

-As a result, they are pronounced regional variations in sound, vocabulary, and grammar.
+As a result, there are pronounced regional variations in sound, vocabulary, and grammar.
 Most varieties are not mutually intelligible either.

 The official status of the Chinese language

-With over 1.3 billion speakers, the Chinese language is the most spoken native language globally.
-Almost one in six people globally speak Chinese!
+With over 1.3 billion speakers, Chinese is the most widely spoken native language globally.
+Approximately one in six people globally speaks Chinese.

-It is valuable in many nations and places, primarily in the Asian and Southeast Asian regions, such as Macau, Taiwan, Hong Kong, Indonesia, Mongolia, Malaysia, the Philippines, Brunei, and Singapore.
+It is valuable in many countries and regions, particularly in Asia and Southeast Asia, including Macau, Taiwan, Hong Kong, Indonesia, Mongolia, Malaysia, the Philippines, Brunei, and Singapore.

 Standard Chinese, based on the Beijing dialect of Mandarin, is the official language of both China and Taiwan.
-It is also one of the four official languages of Singapore and one of the six official languages of the UN.
+It is also one of Singapore’s four official languages and one of the UN’s six official languages.

 Mandarin is the most suitable if you wish to make a career involving Chinese.